 10:00 Applying regional modeling results for setting Reasonable Progress Goals (session organizer TBD)

 10:45 Communication and outreach on Regional Haze planning (session organizer TBD)

+CenSARA – is session to be about consultation requirement with FLMs and states or what different states are planning for stakeholder processes.
+OTC/MANE0VU needs to explain their consultation process they’re going through now….Look for this to be fleshed out as well as some of the timing for this day to shift.

 11:45 WRAP-up and Next Steps (Tom Moore, others?)